aaiken1/fin-data-analysis-text/_sources/chapters/2_2_git.md

 You can create new Codespaces, as well as see all of you recent ones by going to the main Codespace page: <https://github.com/codespaces/>.

-Notice that Codespaces can be associated with repositories.
+Notice that Codespaces can be associated with **repositories**.
 You can also just create new ones and start working on something.
 Github provides some ready-made templates, like the Jupyter Notebook one.

+Each Codespace that you create is an example of an **environment**.
+A Codespace is like a virtual machine that comes preloaded with tools and dependencies for development.
+For Python, this includes interpreters, package managers like **pip**, and the ability to **install libraries and frameworks**.
+We'll get to that.

+### Setting up our Python environment

 Back to our assignment repository.
 To get going, you'll need to tell Codespace that you want to work in Python.
 This means navigating to **Extensions** on the left.
 You'll search for and install **Python** and **Jupyter Notebooks**.
+You'll need to do this every time you create a new codespace.
+Remember, each assignment is going to have a unique codespace associated with a particular repository that I've created.

-Codespaces is just VS Code in the cloud.
+Codespaces is just **VS Code in the cloud**.
 VS Code is a place to... code.
 But, what kind of code?
 Extensions tell VS Code all about Python and Jupyter notebooks.
 We're going to write our code in these notebooks.

 Once you have these extensions, you can actually create a notebook file.
 Go up to the **command palette**, that strip at the top of your window where you can type commands.
 Type **> Jupyter**.
 You should get an option to create a new Jupyter notebook.
 This will open up a blank notebook, where you can write Python code and Markdown, mixing code and text.